osmseferoglu/ErciyesUniversityApi/README.md

 This API service provides the latest news related to Erciyes University.
 The endpoint returns JSON data containing the news details, including the news date, title, and description.

-Conclusion

-These API services provide valuable information about Erciyes University to students, staff, and the general public.
-Feel free to use these APIs for your application development needs.
-If you have any questions or suggestions, please contact us.

 This project is licensed under the MIT License.